 WARNING: Opening a nitrogen pressurized shock can be dangerous and can result in SERIOUS INJURY OR DEATH.
-NEVER attempt to disassemble the damper of your Podium Internal Bypass shock.
-Do not puncture or incinerate the shock absorber damper portion.
-Always wear eye protection when installing and adjusting your shock absorber.
+NEVER attempt to disassemble the damper of your coil-over shock.
+Do not puncture or incinerate the shock absorber or damper portion.
+Always wear eye protection when installing or adjusting your shock absorber

-UNDERSTANDING THE PODIUM INTERNAL BYPASS
+UNDERSTANDING THE PODIUM RC2